CircuitSpells/Notes/git.md

 view upstream branch:
 `git remote -v`

+git log:
-see recent commits:
+- see recent commits:
 `git log`

-see a compact view of past commits:
+- see a compact view of past commits:
 `git log --oneline`

-see the commit history for a single file:
+- see the commit history for a single file:
 `git log -- <file-name>`
+- see all commits filtered by path:
+`git log -- <directory-path>`

-view all commits since the feature branch branched from main:
+- view all commits since the feature branch branched from main:
 `git log <main-branch>..<feature-branch>`

-search commits that contain a commit message (useful with conventional commits), such as "feat:":
+- search commits that contain a commit message (useful with conventional commits), such as "feat:":
 `git log --grep='^feat:' --since="1 month ago" --oneline --regexp-ignore-case`

 show what changed in a specific commit: